danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 }
 ```

-Time to implement it!
+Now let's make that test pass.
 The first case we need to handle is stopping the iterator when there is no more text.

 ```diff-zig
   pub fn next(self: *TextWrapIterator) ?[]const u8 {